luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 *********************

-Since files in the IR format can be large, and we're both downloading the blob and uploading IR format to the server, we have incorporated an OpenVINO-like :code:`model.yml` file structure that BlobConverter server uses internally as well.
+Since files in the IR format can be large, and we're both downloading the blob and uploading IR format to the server, we have incorporated an OpenVINO-like :code:`model.yml` file structure that the BlobConverter server uses internally as well.
 You can check how this file looks like `in OpenVINO model zoo <https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/face-detection-retail-0004/model.yml>`__ or in `available models in demo script <https://github.com/luxonis/depthai/blob/main/resources/nn/tiny-yolo-v3/model.yml>`__.